By Belinda Huckle

 I hope you agree that the above examples demonstrate how you can end your presentations with impact and leave a strong message in the minds of your audience.

 So don’t dribble into your ending.
 End with confidence and a powerful call to action.
 This will ensure you get the results you want from your presentations.

-6. Thinking ‘I don’t have time to rehearse.’
+6. Thinking to yourself, "I don’t have time to rehearse."

 Now I’m not suggesting that you have to spend hours rehearsing but what I am saying is that you must rehearse the following, ideally out loud in front of a mirror, or even better in front of a colleague:

 The opening to your presentation.
 Practice what you’re going to say and how you’re going to say it so you know you’ll start your presentation by putting your best foot forward.
 This will also help banish any first minute nerves (the time when, for most people, nerves are the most prevalent).
 You really never do get a second chance to make a positive first impression.

 How you’re going to deliver your key messages during your presentation so that they stand out from the rest of your content.
 Think about using ‘siren words’ – words and phrases that add emphasis by heralding your key messages e.g. "The critical point to remember is …"; or "Ultimately, what this all means is …"; or "The most important take-out is …".